madihagoheer/nordle/README.md

 This game is very simple.
 Your goal is to guess a 4 digit pattern that computer comes up with.
 Each digit will be between 0 - 7.
 You will have 10 tries to guess the number.
 If you

-This game comes in two falvors: Terminal based & Web based.
+This game comes in two flavors: Terminal based & library based.

 ## Terminal Based Version
 Here is how you can run this game.